-What causes anal gland problems?
+What causes anal gland issues?

-Abnormal anatomical structure of the anal gland and/or duct
+- Abnormal anatomical structure of the anal gland and/or duct

 Treating anal gland problems starts with identifying the underlying issue.
 It’s very important to work with your veterinarian to identify the problem and help treat your dog appropriately.
 That’s why we like to treat your pet as an individual; there is no one-size-fits-all solution.

-Should I express my dog’s anal glands?
+Should I express my pet’s anal glands at home?